AaronLaw/my-docker/README.md

 focus on persistent data by volume container, & link a local volume (local folder).

 Workon: **"./wordpress-phpmyadmin/" **by docker-compose

+2016-05-06:
+focus on persistent data by volume container.

+Workon: **"./wp-vol/" **by docker-compose

 2016-10-13:
 focus on updating the code of 2016-04-28 that running Wordpress & MariaDB by docker-compose, rather than running them by issue 2 docker commands.